BelkevichAndry/rss_feed_parser/README.md

 - Clone this repo
 - `npm install` to install all required dependencies
 - Install MySQL (https://www.mysql.com/downloads/).
-- Create database with feeds name.
+- Create database with name `feeds`.
 - Use dump file(dump.sql) to create suitable tables.
 - `nodemon npm start` to start the local server.